Loading...

 Websites can contain lots of information.

 What type of information could we find using the zoo's website?
-Sophia says, "We could find out where a particular animal is from and its typical habitat."
+Sofia says, "We could find out where a particular animal is from and its typical habitat."
 Lucas says, "We can see whether or not an animal is endangered."
 Let's do a task here.

-In the first part of the task, I want you to navigate to the website, sdzwildlifeexplorers.
+In the first part of the task, I want you to navigate to the website sdzwildlifeexplorers.

 org.

-The second part says, "Use the website to find out what is special about a tiger's night vision?"
+The second part says, use the website to find out: what is special about a tiger's night vision?
 So you are going to be using this website for a bit of research today.

-The next question says, "Use the website to find out, in the "Beautiful Baby Hippo" story, what is the hippo's name?"
-And then the last question says, "Use the website to find out what habitat does an arctic fox live in?"
+The next question says, use the website to find out: in the "Beautiful Baby Hippo" story, what is the hippo's name?
+And then the last question says, use the website to find out: what habitat does an Arctic fox live in?
 It's time to go and research those answers.

-You can pause the video here and I'll be here when you get back and we can go through the answers together.
+You can pause the video here, and I'll be here when you get back and we can go through the answers together.

-Welcome back, I could see people were working really hard on that task, doing their research on the website.
+I could see people were working really hard on that task, doing their research on the website.

-The tiger's question reads, "What is special about a tiger's night vision?"
-The answer says, "A tiger's night vision is six times better than a human's."
-Let's look at the next question together.
+The tiger's question reads, what is special about the tiger's night vision?
+The answer says, a tiger's night vision is six times better than a human's.

-It says, "In the "Beautiful Baby Hippo" story, what is the hippo's name?"
-So from looking this up on the website, you can find out that the baby hippo is called Amahle, which means beautiful one in Zulu.
+It says, in the "Beautiful Baby Hippo" story, what is the hippo's name?
+So from looking this up on the website, you can find out that the baby hippo is called Amahle, which means "beautiful one" in Zulu.

-The last question reads, "What habitat does an arctic fox live in?"
-And the answer is, an arctic fox's habitat is the tundra.
+The last question reads, what habitat does an Arctic fox live in?
+And the answer is, an Arctic fox's habitat is the tundra.

-They are found in the arctic circle.
+They are found in the Arctic Circle.

 Well done for all of your hard work on that research task.